 Late stage capitalism is a popular phrase that targets the inequities of modern-day capitalism.
 It describes the hypocrisy and absurdities of capitalism as it digs its own grave.
-Social media website Reddit describes it as "the horrible things capitalism forces people to do to survive."

 Characteristics of Late Stage Capitalism

 Late stage capitalism describes the unrealistic perspectives of the wealthiest 1%.
 In the same vein, it highlights how the middle class is largely oblivious to the struggles of the poor.

 It's the sense that monopolies, and the oligarchs that run them, have rigged the system in their favor.
 They hired well-paid lobbyists to influence politicians.
 They won Supreme Court cases, such as Citizens United v.
 FEC (2010), that give corporations the same rights as people.
 This allows them to spend untold millions on political ads that benefit them.

 Many feel that capitalism's winners may even favor inequality.
 With it, they have fewer competitive threats.
 They "rig the system" by creating barriers to entry.
 They send their children to private schools while cutting funds for public schools.

 There is a sense that the U.S. income inequality created by capitalism is unsustainable.
 It's a prelude to a more equitable way of life.
 That includes animals, plants, and the natural world as well.

 For this reason, many who use the term late stage capitalism believe the next phase is socialism.
 Most agree the new system could include universal basic income.
 It would subsidize those who lost their jobs to technology.
 At the very least, the new system should include universal health care.
 The United States is the only developed country without it.